 They first set the agenda and the core outcomes – what they wanted to learn.
-Then they were guided through a series of exercises to enhance core skills of the innovator: visual thinking and communication, collaboration, design thinking principles, problem solving capacity, prototyping, testing and intellectual curiosity.
+Then they were then guided through a series of exercises to enhance the core skills of an innovator: visual thinking and communication, collaboration, design thinking principles, problem-solving capacity, prototyping, testing and intellectual curiosity.

 They identified the salient problem on which to practice their skills and used this as the focus for the entire session.
 This resulted in five potential solutions to present to their leadership on how to accelerate the completion of the project within two variant cultural systems.